DataDog/sketches-py/README.md

     # Run tests with Python 3.9
     riot run -p3.9 test

+### Release notes

+New features, bug fixes, deprecations and other breaking changes must have release notes included.

+To generate a release note for the change:

+    riot run reno new <short-description-of-change-no-spaces>

+Edit the generated file to include notes on the changes made in the commit/PR and add commit it.

 ## References
 [1] Charles Masson and Jee E Rim and Homin K. Lee.
 DDSketch: A fast and fully-mergeable quantile sketch with relative-error guarantees.
 PVLDB, 12(12): 2195-2205, 2019.
 (The code referenced in the paper, including our implementation of the the Greenwald-Khanna (GK) algorithm, can be found at: https://github.com/DataDog/sketches-py/releases/tag/v0.1 )